albertalcalde/attractor-data/README.md

 - Generates time series data from chaotic attractors in 3D ODEs.
 - Option to customize the initial condition (IC), integration time (T), step size (dt) of the ODE solver.

+## Wave equation in 1D
+This repository also contains code for solving the 1D wave equation using d'Alembert's formula.
+If the spatial domain is discretized in N_x points and the data is sampled at N_t + 1 timesteps, the time series data constists of N_t + 1 snapshots of dimension N_x containing the solution of the wave equation.